 - 15% of Final Mark

-- There is a 1500 word limit for the final paper, not including tables, figures, critical reflections, appendices or references.
+- There is a 2000 word limit for the final paper, not including title page, tables, figures, critical reflections, appendices or references.

-- The final report is a public document to be returned to your community partner(s) and available for next year's community of learners through the course website.
+- The final report is a public document to be returned to your community partner(s) and available for future year's community of learners.
 Be tactful and respectful with your language in all parts of your report.
 Ensure your writing is clear and accessible to a wide audience.

 - You are encouraged to include images in the report (make sure they are of good quality, i.e. > 1MB)

-- Use APA style for in-text citations and reference section
+- Use APA style for title, in-text citations and reference section.

-1. Critically analyze connections between food, health, and the environment within food security discourse.
+1. Critically analyze connections between food, health, and the environment within a community food security discourse.

 - Evaluate the contributions of different food-related academic disciplines to addressing food security issues